If you own residential rental property in a corporation, through a partnership, by way of a trust or joint venture you need to read this!

 Although an owner may need to file a UHT Return under the UHT Act, the same owner may not be liable to pay the UHT due to certain exemptions contained in the UHT Act.
 These exemptions may apply depending on the type of owner, the occupant of the property, the availability of the property, or the location and use of the property.

-- In addition to excluded owners, the UHT is not payable by Canadian corporations where less than 10% of the voting shares and equity value are owned by non-Canadian individuals or corporations.
+• In addition to excluded owners, the UHT is not payable by Canadian corporations where less than 10% of the voting shares and equity value are owned by non-Canadian individuals or corporations.

-- The UHT is also not payable by an owner who owns the property solely in their capacity as a partner of a “specified Canadian partnership,” meaning a partnership each member of which is an excluded owner or a specified Canadian corporation, nor by a person who owns the property as a trustee of a “specified Canadian trust,” meaning a trust under which each beneficiary having a beneficial interest in the residential property is an excluded owner or a specified Canadian corporation.
+• The UHT is not payable by an owner who owns the property solely in their capacity as a partner of a “specified Canadian partnership.”
+Specified Canadian partnership means a partnership made up entirely of excluded owners or a specified Canadian corporation.
+The UHT is also not payable by a person who owns the property as a trustee of a “specified Canadian trust.”
+Specified Canadian trust means a trust where each beneficiary who has a beneficial interest in the residential property is an excluded owner or a specified Canadian corporation.

-- The UHT is also not payable by an individual who died during the calendar year or the previous year (or by their personal representative) or by a person who was a co-owner with a deceased owner.
+• The UHT is also not payable by an individual who died during the calendar year or the previous year (or by their personal representative) or by a person who was a co-owner with a deceased owner.

-- The UHT is not payable where the property is the primary place of residence of the individual owner, their spouse or common-law partner, or their child while the child is a student.
+• The UHT is not payable where the property is the primary place of residence of the individual owner, their spouse or common-law partner, or their child while the child is a student.

-- It is also not payable where the property is occupied for a period of at least 180 days in the calendar year by an arm’s length individual under a lease,
+• It is also not payable where the property is occupied for a period of at least 180 days in the calendar year by an arm’s length individual under a lease or if it is occupied by a non-arm’s length individual under a lease who pays fair rent,

-- The UHT is not payable if the property is not suitable for year-round use as a place of residence or where it is seasonably inaccessible because public access is not maintained year-round.
+• The UHT is not payable if the property is not suitable for year-round use as a place of residence or where it is seasonably inaccessible because public access is not maintained year-round.
 It is also not payable where the property is under renovations for a period of at least 120 consecutive days in the calendar year, or where a natural disaster or hazardous condition renders the property uninhabitable for a period of at least 60 consecutive days in the calendar year.

 The UHT is not payable if the property is located in certain prescribed areas of Canada and is used as a place of residence or lodging by the owner or the owner’s spouse or common-law partner for at least 28 days during the calendar year.
+Contact us to learn more about the Canadian regions exempt from UHT.

 The UHT Return for a calendar year must be filed on or before April 30 of the following year.